Middle East steppe: Climate

 The climate of the ecoregion is Hot semi-arid climates (Köppen climate classification (BSh)).
 This climate is characteristic of steppes, with hot summers and cool or mild winters, and minimal precipitation.
 The coldest month averages above 0 C. Precipitation averages less than 200 mm/year.

 Flora and fauna

 The region is one of shrub steppe, crossed by riverine woodlands in places.
 In deep, non-saline soils the dominant shrubs are white wormwood (Artemisia herba-alba), associated with bulbous bluegrass (Poa bulbosa).
 Stonier soils support Hammada scoparia.
 Areas near water support (Tamarix), Euphrates poplar (Populus euphratica), and reeds (Phragmites).

-In less populated areas with vegetation, some large mammals are found, including the European badger (Meles meles), wild boar (Sus scrofa), and the vulnerable Arabian goitered gazelle (Gazella subgutturosa).
+In heavily-vegetated areas with little to no human population, some large mammals are found, including the European badger (Meles meles), wild boar (Sus scrofa), golden jackal (Canis aureus), Rüppell's fox (Vulpes rueppellii), Dorcas gazelle (Gazella dorcas), striped hyena (Hyaena hyaena), caracal (Caracal caracal), and the vulnerable Arabian goitered gazelle (Gazella subgutturosa).

+The Syrian wild ass (Equus hemionus hemippus) once ranged across the ecoregion but was hunted to extinction by the early 20th century.
+Similarly, the Arabian ostrich and the Syrian elephant are hypothesised to have inhabited the region in the past but have been extinct for millennia.
+The large predators of the Arabian Plate, including the lion (Panthera leo), Syrian brown bear (Ursus arctos syriacus), Arabian wolf (Canis lupus), and cheetah (Acinonyx jubatus) have been mostly or completely extirpated from over-hunting and habitat loss.

 For migratory water birds, the Euphrates River valley serves as a major migration route between the wetlands of Turkey and the wetlands of Iraq.
 Many of these species depend on a combination of wetlands and arid desert habitat.
-Birds in the ecoregion of conservation interest include vulnerable Houbara bustard (Chlamydotis undulata), the vulnerable Great bustard (Otis tarda), and the near-threatened Little bustard (Tetrax tetrax).
+Birds in the ecoregion of conservation interest include vulnerable Houbara bustard (Chlamydotis undulata), the vulnerable Great bustard (Otis tarda), and the near-threatened little bustard (Tetrax tetrax).